kshitij-gavhane/kshitij-gavhane/README.md

 **About me:**

-- Hey there, I am **Raman Preet Singh**, a student of the National Insitute of Technology, Hamirpur, :india: India.
+- Hey there, I am **Kshitij gavhane**, a student of the Nagpur University, Nagpur, :india: India.
 Checkout my website [My Site].

 - 😄 *Pronouns:* He / His